elliotgunn/nyc-taxi-trips/README.md

 # nyc-taxi-trips
 Welcome!
 This repo contains a reproducible ML pipeline, with the steps outlined below.
 The goal is to explore a subset of the NYC taxi trip dataset (~30 million rows) with a deployed machine learning pipeline application for production.

+This project aims to emulate key principles of machine learning system architecture: reproducibility of predictions, automated model pipeline, extensibility to add/update models, modular code, scalable to serve predictions to users, and testing.

 **Machine learning**
 - [X] Data analysis/EDA
 - [X] Feature engineering